 - Sailor Moon: The villains of the second season, the Black Moon clan, are all rather beautiful and seem to lead very dignified lifestyles.
 Special mention goes to Esmeraude, who is repeatedly seen in fancy clothes.
 The only one who does not abide by this lifestyle, is finally revealed as the Big Bad.
 It is, however, heavily implied that this just be posturing.
 They still live on a planet made for prisoners (even flowers are a rarity).
 Furthermore, for all her apparent luxury, Esmeraude has never seen or tasted anything sweet before, leading to a Crowning Moment of Funny when she wolfs down an entire tray at the local bakery's All You Can Eat opening special.

 - Shuu Tsukiyama from Tokyo Ghoul, known as the "Gourmet" for being an exceptionally Picky People Eater.
 In stark contrast to most Ghouls that are orphaned and living in poverty, Tsukiyama is the son of an extremely powerful and wealthy family with connections in both human and Ghoul society.
 As a teenager, he was the School Idol of a prestigious private Academy and is known for his eccentric but high-end taste in fashion.
 Kaneki notes that he "looks like a model", though quickly learns that his cultured demeanor hides a ruthless and twisted killer even by Ghoul standards.
 Later in the series, he uses his considerable wealth to assist and remain close to Kaneki, having become a Yandere Stalker with a Crush.
 The sequel implies the result of having developed into a better person is that he's become a grief-stricken Ill Boy in poor physical condition — while leaving him looking beautiful and frail during the times he's not loosing control of his sanity.

-- Kanae from the sequel is an beautiful Bishōnen boy from the upper levels of Ghoul society prone to looking down on everybody and he's jealous of Sasaki/Kaneki having Tsukiyama's attention that he wants to kill Sasaki/Kaneki.
+- Kanae from the sequel is an beautiful girl from the upper levels of Ghoul society prone to looking down on everybody and she's jealous of Sasaki/Kaneki having Tsukiyama's attention to the point that she wants to kill Sasaki/Kaneki.

-- The highest-ranking members of society in In Time, are very good looking and rich.
-In the film, everybody stops aging physically at 25.
+- In Time: Everybody stops aging physically at 25.
+The highest-ranking members of society in are very good-looking and rich.

 - Seconds depicts a elderly man who pays to literally be remade as one of the Beautiful People; in a nice touch, post-transformation he is played by Rock Hudson.
 It doesn't work out very well.